Every year, the SFBD awards a prize to an outstanding PhD Thesis work (in French or in English) in the field of Developmental Biology.

 - A detailed application letter including: a thesis summary putting into perspective the most outstanding results, highlighting the techniques and collaborations implemented, the originality of the study, the contribution to the advancement of the specific research field and more generally to the field of Developmental Biology (4 pages maximum, including illustrations)

-- A letter of support from the thesis supervisor, specifying the intellectual and experimental contributions of the candidate.
+- A letter of support from the thesis supervisor or from a member of the thesis committee, specifying the intellectual and experimental contributions of the candidate.

-- The complete thesis file and, if applicable, the articles posted on bioRxiv, submitted or published since the defense and related to the thesis subject.
+- The complete thesis file and the articles posted on bioRxiv, submitted or published since the defense and related to the thesis subject.